TheBombSquad/SMB2WorkshopMod/README.md

-# :confetti_ball: ApeSphere Practice Mod
+# :confetti_ball: ApeSphere-Custom

-A Super Monkey Ball 2 mod for speedrun practice and general experimentation.
-It supports vanilla SMB2 as well as most romhacks, including Gaiden, Deluxe in 2, SMB651, Monkeyed Ball 2, and Community Pack 2020.
+An extension of ComplexPlane's [Super Monkey Ball 2 mod, ApeSphere](htps://github.com/ComplexPlane/ApeSphere), adding features useful to custom pack creators.
+Includes the original practice mod, as well as quality-of-life and feature-adding patches, and easier options for tweaking in-game variables.

 Features include:

+* Easy-to-modify configuration file for tweaking and enabling or disabling patches
+* All REL patches included in the [smb2-rel-hacks repo](https://github.com/TheBombSquad/smb2-rel-hacks/)
+* New patch extending reflective stage objects

+Original ApeSphere features included:
 * Console savestates
 * An RTA timer that tracks time spent paused
 * An individual-world practice mode